 Although HIPAA violations arise in a variety of ways, they all incorporate “someone who shouldn’t know something who learns about it because there weren’t enough protections.”
 This definition includes everything from employees having too much system access, to a hacker gaining entrance to your system, to someone leaving a piece of paper on a desk or a screen open to view.

 Even if you’re not a healthcare provider or business associate (third-party handling healthcare information on behalf of a healthcare provider), you may still be at risk.
 HIPAA law and employers have a tense relationship.
-Although employee medical privacy rights mostly fall under the Americans with Disabilities Act, some fall under HIPAA laws and regulations.
-Importantly a few HIPAA guidelines for employers exist.
+Although employee medical privacy rights mostly fall under the Americans with Disabilities Act (ADA), some fall under HIPAA laws and regulations.
+Importantly, a few HIPAA guidelines for employers exist.